 - 1/4 tsp smoked paprika (optional)

-- Preheat oven to 350 degrees F and grease a 9x13 baking dish.
+- Preheat oven to 375 degrees F and grease casserole or cast iron skillet with butter.
 Set aside.

-- Bring a large pot of salted water to a boil.
-Once the water is boiling, add dried pasta and cook for 7-8 minutes.
+- Bring a large pot of water to a boil.
+Once the water is boiling, add dried pasta and cook for 7 minutes.
+Pasta should be al dente so that it's not completely cooked.

 - Drain water and add macaroni in a large bowl.